 Grading Tip: At this grade and higher, it is important to ensure that the coin is actually uncirculated.
-Do this by holding the coin under a desk lamp and ensuring that the mint luster is continuous across all areas of the coin including the design high points.Continue to 9 of 12 below.
+Do this by holding the coin under a desk lamp and ensuring that the mint luster is continuous across all areas of the coin including the design high points.Continue to 9 of 10 below.

 09 of 10

 Reverse: Small blemishes or contact marks should be confined to the outer areas of the coin and not on the eagle.

 Grading Tip: Small blemishes or contact marks should be confined to the outer areas of the coin and not on the eagle.

 10 of 10

 Obverse: No traces of wear are evident anywhere on the coin.
-There are no distracting marks and the mint luster is above average.Reverse: All details of the coin are present even on the highest points of the coin and the eye appeal is superb.
+There are no distracting marks and the mint luster is above average.

 Reverse: All details of the coin are present even on the highest points of the coin and the eye appeal is superb.